 ALIC also owns 100% of ON Foreign Holdings, SMLLC ("ONFH"), a Delaware holding company.
-ONFH owns 100% of ON Overseas Holdings B.V. ("ONOH"), a Dutch holding company and 100% of AuguStar Lending, LLC ("ALL"), a Delaware financial lending institution.
-ONOH owns 100% of ON Netherlands B.V. ("ONNH"), a Dutch holding company.
-ONNH owns Ohio National Seguros de Vida S.A. ("ONSP"), a Peruvian insurance company, ON Global Holdings, SMLLC ("ONGH"), a Delaware holding company; and O.N.
-International do Brasil Participacoes, Ltda. ("OHIO"), which was formed to hold the equity method investment made when ONFS entered into a 50% joint venture agreement with a Brazilian insurance company.
-ONGH owns 92% of Ohio National Sudamerica S.A. ("ONSA"), a Chilean holding company; and ONNH owns 8%.
+ONFH owns 100% of ON Overseas Holdings S.A.R.L. ("ONOH"), formerly ON Overseas Holdings B.V., a holding company and 100% of AuguStar Lending, LLC ("ALL"), a Delaware financial lending institution.
+ONOH owns 100% of ON Netherlands Holdings S.A.R.L. ("ONNH"), formerly ON Netherlands B.V., a holding company.
+On December 31, 2024, ONOH and ONNH were re-domiciled from the Netherlands to Luxemburg.
+ONNH owns Ohio National Seguros de Vida y Reaseguros S.A. ("ONSP"), formerly Ohio National Seguros de Vida S.A., a Peruvian insurance company, ON Global Holdings, SMLLC ("ONGH"), a Delaware holding company; and O.N.
+International do Brasil Participacoes, Ltda. ("OHIO"), which was formed to hold the equity method investment made when CII entered into a 50% joint venture agreement with a Brazilian insurance company.
+ONGH owns 92% of Ohio National Seguros de Vida S.A. ("ONSA"), a Chilean holding company; and ONNH owns 8%.
 ONSA owns 100% of Ohio National Seguros de Vida S.A. ("ONSV"), a Chilean insurance company.